-Oxycodone is an opiate analgesic for the relief of moderate to severe pain.
+What is oxycodone?
+It is an opiate analgesic for the relief of moderate to severe pain.
 It was developed in 1916 in a German laboratory and has a similar chemical structure to that of codeine.
-Oxycodone is derived from thebaine, an opiate alkaloid.
+The drug is derived from thebaine, an opiate alkaloid.

 OxyContin is the extended-release version of oxycodone and was introduced in the U.S. in 1996.
 Oxycodone can be administered orally, rectally, intranasally or through intravenous, intramuscular and subcutaneous injections.